 The Adalogger and RTC will need headers.
 Headers are the male or female pin assemblies that allow you to connect and disconnect electronic.
+Your headers make come in long strips that need to be cut to length to align with the correct pins on the Carrier Board.
 You will be soldering components directly to a circuit board.
 Assembling the Adalogger and Real-Time Clock (RTC) is a good, low-risk, opportunity to practice your soldering skills.